snouhaud/dsnap-sync/README.md

 `dsnap-sync` creates backups as btrfs-snapshots on a selectable target device.
 Plug in and mount any btrfs-formatted device to your system.
-Supported targets may be either local attached USB drives, as well as automountable remote host RAIDs.
+Supported targets may be either local attached USB drives, automountable RAID devices or LTFS aware tapes.
+All supported targets can be located on a remote host.
 If possible the backup process will send incremental snapshots to the target drive.
 If the snapshot will be stored on a remote host, the transport will be secured with ssh.